krishNA2000000/C-Programs/README.md

 //a point on the circumference of a circle whose centre is(0,0) is (4,5). write a program to compute perimeter and area of the circle.

+Given a point (4, 5) on the circumference of a circle whose center is at the origin (0,0), the task is to calculate the perimeter (circumference) and area of the circle.

+Concepts Involved:
+Coordinate Geometry: Using the distance formula.

+Preprocessor Directives: #define to define constants.

+Mathematical Computation: sqrt(), pow() from math.h.

+Basic C Programming: Variables, expressions, and formatted output.

 #include <stdio.h>
 #include <math.h>